Sample-efficient LLM Optimization with Reset Replay: Ablation Study and Component Analysis

+To comprehensively validate the effectiveness of \modelname, we further conduct a series of ablation studies focusing on its core components, the impact of replay frequency, and its scalability across different model sizes.

-To further analyze the components of \modelname, we conduct an ablation study to assess the effectiveness of our \modelname.
-Specifically, we first compare the following three ablation settings for training DPO: (i) replays only with reset data, i.e., we adjust the rollout ratio in \modelname; (ii) replays only with hybrid optimization (adjusting SFT ratio) while the training data is all from the policy rollouts; and (iii) a full \modelname~algorithm with both components.
-For comparison, we use a pure DPO as a baseline.
-As summarized in Figure~\ref{Ablation}, the results show that both components more or less enhance the DPO performance.
-Specifically, replays with reset data require high-quality model rollouts, so performance depends heavily on the base versus base models.
-Hybrid optimization, on the other hand, substantially improves sample efficiency in reset replays, resulting in better performance.
+\paragraph{Contribution of Core Components.} We first disentangle the contributions of data reset and hybrid optimization.
+We compare the full \modelname~algorithm against two ablation settings applied to DPO: (i) \textit{Data Reset Only}, where we adjust the rollout ratio $\varepsilon$ but exclude the hybrid loss (i.e., $\lambda=0$); and (ii) \textit{Hybrid Optimization Only}, where we adjust the SFT ratio $\lambda$ in training but sample training data exclusively from current policy rollouts.
+As summarized in Figure~\ref{Ablation}, the results demonstrate that both components contribute distinct performance gains over the pure DPO baseline.
+Specifically, while the \textit{Data Reset} strategy provides stability, its performance relies heavily on the quality of the initial policy's rollouts.
+In contrast, \textit{Hybrid Optimization} significantly improves sample efficiency during reset replays by directly leveraging high-reward samples ($\mathbf{y}_w$), resulting in more robust improvements.
+The full \modelname~combines these strengths to achieve optimal performance.